wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)

+= 4.9.30 =
+* Added: New option on the Guests tab to hide register/login link that appears when you a user is not logged in

 = 4.9.29 =
 * Added: (Enable beta testing to test this new feature) Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)